mounaimdib19/industrial-rag-system/README.md

 **Note**: This project aligns with KABAS ENGINEERING's commitment to innovation and practical AI solutions for industry.
 Collaboration with ENSIA ensures academic rigor while safeguarding industrial interests.

 For further details, refer to the project documentation or contact the provided email.

+# MEMBERS:
+-Dib Abdelmounaim (product owner)
+-Belghach brahim
+-Faden akram
+-Sayed ahmed

 ---
 **KABAS ENGINEERING** | **ENSIA Group Project**